jelmer/xandikos/README.rst

 A server should now be listening on `localhost:8080 <http://localhost:8080/>`_.

-Note that Xandikos does not create any collections by default.
-You can either create collections from your CalDAV/CardDAV client, or by creating git repositories under the *contacts* or *calendars* directories it has created.
+Note that Xandikos does not create any collections unless --defaults is specified.
+You can also either create collections from your CalDAV/CardDAV client, or by creating git repositories under the *contacts* or *calendars* directories it has created.

 Production
 ----------